 Does the Foundation fund startup organizations?

 The Foundation is eager to support new piano-related initiatives in the Bay Area.
 However, the Board is unlikely to approve funding for speculative projects.
 Budgets, venues, soloists, concert dates and a marketing plan must be concrete.
-In the absence of an organizational history, the experience and track record of the principals will be important.
-The structure of the organization, the specificity of the organization’s annual budget and the presence of other funding sources are always significant in the Board’s consideration of a proposal.
+Artist fees for individuals performing in their own concert series are not eligible for funding, nor are general startup funds granted.

 What kind of reporting does the Foundation require of its grantees?

 A final report, issued 30 days after the event occurs (or funding period ends), is required.
 This report should include a final budget, detailing how the Ross McKee funds were used; in the case of a performance, information regarding attendance and ticket sales should be included.